-Key Person Income Protection is designed to pay out if, during the term of the cover the person covered can't work because of an illness or injury and they meet the requirements of our definition of incapacitated.
-You'll find our definition of incapacitated and the relevant requirements in section 4.
+Key Person Income Protection is designed to pay out if, during the term of the cover the person covered can't work because of an illness or injury and they meet the requirements of our definition of incapacitated, or the person covered is diagnosed with a terminal illness that meets our definition.
+You'll find our definitions of incapacitated and terminal illness and the relevant requirements on pages 27 and 30 respectively.